 Undergraduate Research Assistants

-Rachel Kelly is a second-year neuroscience student with a minor in criminal justice minor.
-After her undergraduate studies, she plans on going to graduate school to further research in the neuroscience field and hopes to have a career as a behavior analyst
+Rachel Kelly is a fourth-year neuroscience student with a minor in criminal justice.
+After graduation, she plans on going to graduate school to further research in the neuroscience field.

 Graduate Student Alumni

 Brydie Boyle graduated in 2021 from the 4+1 B.A./M.S. program.
 She is currently in the Educational Psychology PhD program at Rutgers University.

 Staci Weiss graduated in 2020 with a PhD in Psychology and a focus on Developmental Psychology.
 Her research interests span the intersection of sensorimotor and cognitive development, with a mind to implications for underserved populations.
 She is now a postdoctoral scholar at the University of Cambridge.

 Ashely Drew graduated in 2017 with a PhD in Psychology and a focus on Brain Cognitive Sciences.
 She is interested in the integration of visuo-tactile processing and the development of body representations.
 She is now a postdoctoral scholar at the University of Washington’s I-Labs.

 Joni Saby graduated in 2014 with a PhD in Psychology and a focus on Brain Cognitive Sciences.
 She is interested in infant imitation and the development of social interaction.

 Nathan Smyk was a Ph.D. student in the Cognition & Neuroscience Program.
 His research interests include the development of body schema and human-machine interaction.

 Lorna Quandt was a Ph.D. student in the program.
 She is currently at Gallaudet.